BlueSkyClouds/My-Star-list/README.md

 *   [alliedmodders/stripper-source](https://github.com/alliedmodders/stripper-source) - Stripper:Source

-*   [lua/lua](https://github.com/lua/lua) - The Lua development repository, as seen by the Lua team.
+*   [lua/lua](https://github.com/lua/lua) - A copy of the Lua development repository, as seen by the Lua team.
 Mirrored irregularly.
-Please DO NOT send pull requests.
-Report issues in the Lua mailing list https://www.lua.org/lua-l.html
+Please DO NOT send pull requests or any other stuff.
+All communication should be through the Lua mailing list https://www.lua.org/lua-l.html

 *   [openwrt/openwrt](https://github.com/openwrt/openwrt) - This repository is a mirror of https://git.openwrt.org/openwrt/openwrt.git It is for reference only and is not active for check-ins.
 We will continue to accept Pull Requests here.
 They will be merged via staging trees then into openwrt.git.